Eli-Konarski/RC_CarGun/README.md

-# Gun hat shoots feet
+# Gun that shoots feet